amaiya/ktrain/README.md

 ### News and Announcements
 - **2020-03-31:**
-  - ***ktrain*** **v0.12.x is released** and now includes BERT embeddings (i.e., BERT, DistilBert, and Albert) that can be used for downstream tasks like building sequence-taggers (i.e., NER) for any language such as English, Chinese, Russian, Arabic, Dutch, etc.  For examples of using BERT embeddings with NER, see this [example for English NER](https://nbviewer.jupyter.org/github/amaiya/ktrain/blob/master/examples/text/CoNLL2003-BiLSTM.ipynb) or the [Dutch NER notebook](https://nbviewer.jupyter.org/github/amaiya/ktrain/blob/master/examples/text/CoNLL2002_Dutch-BiLSTM.ipynb).
+  - ***ktrain*** **v0.12.x is released** and now includes BERT embeddings (i.e., BERT, DistilBert, and Albert) that can be used for downstream tasks like building sequence-taggers (i.e., NER) for any language such as English, Chinese, Russian, Arabic, Dutch, etc.  See [this English NER example](https://nbviewer.jupyter.org/github/amaiya/ktrain/blob/master/examples/text/CoNLL2003-BiLSTM.ipynb) or the [Dutch NER notebook](https://nbviewer.jupyter.org/github/amaiya/ktrain/blob/master/examples/text/CoNLL2002_Dutch-BiLSTM.ipynb) for examples on how to use this feature.
 	  *ktrain* also supports NER with domain-specific [community-uploaded Hugging Face models](https://huggingface.co/models) such as [BioBERT](https://arxiv.org/abs/1901.08746) for the biomedical domain:
 	  ```python
 	  x_train= [['IL-2', 'responsiveness', 'requires', 'three', 'distinct', 'elements', 'within', 'the', 'enhancer', '.'], ...]